“A Sunday well spent brings a week of content.” Proverb

 I know though, the likelihood is that tomorrow will come, I will go to work, teach, return home, tutor, cook and go to bed.
 Everything will be absolutely fine.
 It doesn’t help me to shake the worry though.

-If you, like me, suffer from the back to school or Sunday blues, try some of the following (I’d love to hear if they made a difference! ):
+If you, like me, suffer from the back to school or Sunday blues, try some of the following ways to feel happy (I’d love to hear if they made a difference! ):

 - Organise everything in advance.
 Make sure you have your work outfit ready as early as possible in advance.
 The same goes for packing your bag (and your children’s too!).
 Teachers amongst us – make sure you have lessons sorted and resourced.
 If you need to print and photocopy things as soon as you arrive at school, save them in one place, so you know exactly where to find them straight away.